-I know there’s not much truth in the notion that the sunflower keeps changing it’s direction based on the movement of the sun.
-However, I’m prepared to take on board any advice from such a woman as Helen Keller.
+I’m prepared to take on board any advice from such a woman as Helen Keller.

 I don’t know about you, but I know I can certainly learn something from the sunflower.
 But sometimes, I’m dense and I don’t learn my lessons well enough.
 So I allow myself to be affected by things I hear in passing or over-analyzing people’s behavior motives.
 Sometimes unpleasant conversation between two people I know – even if the matter has nothing to do with me – can affect me.
 However, I’m trying to move away from that.